What should Canadian consumers do if they have Allerject?

 Have you alerted healthcare professionals?

-Yes, we have actively been in contact with healthcare professionals.
+Yes, we are actively communicating with healthcare professionals.

 What should a patient do if the Allerject product they have fails to work?